unfrm/posts/blog/Deploying-Python-web-apps-with-nginx-and-Gunicorn/Deploying Python web apps with nginx and Gunicorn.md

 It is likely that by this point you already got a question - why do we even need nginx?
 Gunicorn is a server, too!
 But it's not as easy as it seems at first glance.

 That's why we use nginx as reverse proxy to our Gunicorn instance.
 Meaning that nginx will have a couple directives in its config, to rewrite several headers and to redirect all requests to our Gunicorn server running on the local host.
-I know, I know, it's not clear enough, but you will get it once we'll start configuring our HTTP proxy.
+I know, I know, it's not clear enough, but you will understand it once we'll start configuring our HTTP proxy.
 Going back to the question "why do we even need this":

 - It is more secure.
 - It is much more faster.